thatguyjson/DiscordBot/README.md

 # DiscordBot by Json!

-> [!IMPORTANT]
-> When pasting main on PebbleHost or whatever server host, update last line of code bot.run(X) to have bot token

 ## Current Commands

 ```
-All bot commands will begin with "?"

 ?add_question <question> -- Allows for Owners to add questions to the live database
 ?ping -- The bot will return the ping in 'ms'
 ?new_data <new_url> -- Allows for Owners to input a new GET request URL for the crumbl.com json